PatriciaGN/golden-square/phase two/lib/diary_recipe.md

 Initialize takes no parameters and creates an empty array called "@entries"

 **Methods**
+* initialize: creates an variable (@entries) that contains an empty array.

-* add(entry): Takes a string (entry) and adds it to our @entries array.
+* add(entry): Takes a instance of the class DiaryEntry (entry) and adds it to our @entries array.
 Doesn't return anything.

-* all: Doesn't take any arguments, returns @entries.
+* all: Doesn't take any arguments, returns a list of instances of DiaryEntry.
 No side effects.

-* count_words: Doesn't take any arguments, returns an integer (total_words) which is the number of words inside an entry.
+* count_words: Doesn't take any arguments, returns an integer (total_words) which is the number of words inside all entries in our diary (needs to use count_words method from DiaryEntry).

 * reading_time(wpm): wpm - integer representing the number of words a user can read in a minute.
 Returns an integer which equals the minutes the user will take to read all the entries in the diary (rounded up).